perslev/MultiPlanarUNet/README.md

 # Multi Planar UNet

-This package implements fully autonomous deep learning based segmentation of any 3D medical image volume.
+This package implements fully autonomous deep learning based segmentation of any 3D medical image.
 It uses a fixed hyperparameter set and a fixed model topology, eliminating the need for conducting hyperparameter tuning experiments.
 No manual involvement is needed except for supplying the training data.